gavingc/RolioFirmware-Chorus-Keymap/README.md

 NOTE: this repos provides the Chorus Keymap - layout diagrams are under construction - for now it is possible to view the layout and functions in ZMK
 Studio.
 The keymap is a combination of the Chorus Keymap, and the bluetooth functions below.

+NOTE: ZMK_STUDIO_LOCKING has been enabled, the unlock button is on the Settings layer: left bottom pinky button.

 The Rolio46 comes with a built in set of layouts (and layers) for Windows & MacOS.
 You can use [ZMK Studio](https://zmk.studio/download) to customise these layouts any time, or if you're adventurous you can clone this repository & edit the keymap file to make far more advanced customisations.

 To interpret the diagrams below use the following rules: